cagilo/cagilo.github.io/source/docs/installation.md

 # Getting Started

-Go to the created project directory and run the command:
+Cagilo is distributed through the [Composer](https://getcomposer.org/) package manager and automatically registers components in your application.

+To install, you need to run the following command in your Laravel project:

 ```bash
 composer require cagilo/cagilo